-Great interest in planting fruit trees in Utah was created by the Mormon settlers who had fled the persecution and harassments that they experienced in the State of Illinois.
+Great interest in planting fruit trees in Utah was created by the Mormon settlers who had fled the persecution and harassment that they experienced in the State of Illinois.
 The Mormon settlers brought with them many fruit tree seeds that they planted for home fruit production.
 Utah today ranks in the top five states for the production of both Sweet and Sour cherries (Pie Cherries).
-Utah has a diverse range of soil profiles and temperature, the USDA map shows growing zones from USDA zones 4-8.
+Utah has a diverse range of soil profiles and temperature, the USDA map shows growing zones from USDA zones 4-8, and that means very cold climate to very warm climate.
 Black Tartarian cherry trees and Bing cherry trees grow well in the warmer Utah climates, but Sour cherry trees (pie cherry) are best for planting in zone 5 and 4.
-Montmorency cherry trees and North Star cherry trees are both red Sour cherries.
-The Elberta peach and the Red Haven peach trees are best for Utah planting in zone 6 and 7 and 8.
-Nectarine trees (fuzz less peaches) will grow in the same areas as peach trees and the Sun red Nectarine is the best choice in most Utah gardens.
-Plum trees, such as the Early Gold plum and the Bruce plum are sweet and grow in Utah zones 6 and 7 and the Flordahome pear is the best for planting in the warm zone 8, Utah gardens.
-Apple trees were among the earliest fruit trees grown by Mormon gardeners, but the early antique apple tree seedlings have now been replaced by grafted Anna apple Dorsett Golden apples for zone 8 and Gala, Graeburn, Fuji and Granny Smith apple trees work well for planting in zone 7, 6, and 5 and Golden Delicious and Red Delicious apple trees grow in Utah's more Northern zones.
-The Utah state University, Provo, Utah, has academic suggestions for pruning and planting fruit trees in Utah state.
+Montmorency cherry trees and North Star cherry trees are both, red-in-color, Sour cherries.
+The Elberta peach tree and the Red Haven peach trees are best for Utah planting in zone 6 and 7 and 8.
+Nectarine trees (fuzz less peaches) will grow in the same areas as peach trees, and the Sun red Nectarine is the best choice in most Utah gardens.
+Plum trees, such as the Early Gold plum and the Bruce plum are sweet, cold hardy and grow in Utah zones 6 and 7.
+The Flordahome pear is the best for planting in the warmest zone 8, Garden Utah apple trees were among the earliest fruit trees grown by the Mormon gardeners, but the early antique apple tree seedlings have now been replaced by grafted Anna apple Dorsett Golden apples for zone 8 and Gala, Fuji and the Granny Smith apple trees that work well for planting in zone 7, 6, and 5 and Golden Delicious and Red Delicious apple trees grow in Utah's more Northern zones.
+The Utah State University, at Provo, Utah, has academic suggestions for pruning and planting fruit trees in Utah state.

 Both thorny blackberry plants and thornless blackberry bushes that were developed at the University of Arkansas are being planted commercially and for pick-your-own organic blackberry bush farms.
-Both black raspberry plants and red raspberry plants are excellent for planting throughout Utah landscapes, however, blueberry plants do not grow well in the alkaline soils of Utah, unless the acidity is lowered in planting with peat moss or by adding elemental Sulfur.
+Both black raspberry plants, and the red raspberry plants are excellent for planting throughout Utah landscapes, however, blueberry plants do not grow well in the alkaline soils of Utah, unless the acidity is lowered by planting in peat moss or by adding elemental Sulfur to the soil profile.
 Mulberry trees are very productive in Utah, to include white mulberry, red mulberry and black mulberries.
-Banana trees grow well in Southern Utah, if the humidity is kept high, but the banana tree needs protection from wind damage.
+Banana trees will grow well in Southern Utah, if the humidity is kept high, but the banana tree needs protection from wind damage.

 Many types of grape vine cultivars are good for planting in Utah vineyards.
-Bunch grapes, such as the Blue Concord the white Niagara grapevine and the Catawba grapevines are very productive in Utah, USDA zones 7 through 4.
-Muscadine grapes grow best in zone 7 and 8, and seedless grapes and wine grapevines are best for planting in all Utah zones, except 4 and 5.
+Bunch grapes, such as the Classic, Blue Concord the white Niagara grapevine and the red Catawba grapevines are very productive in Utah, USDA zones 7 through 4.
+Muscadine grape vines will grow best in zone 7 and 8, and the seedless grapes and wine grapevines are best for planting in all Utah zones, except 4 and 5.

-The American black walnut tree Juglans nigra produces a richly flavored walnut kernel and the black walnut wood is excellent for making expensive furniture.
-The Hall's Hardy almond tree grows well in most central Utah locations, and the almond nut ripens in the fall.
+The American black walnut tree, Juglans nigra, produces a richly flavored walnut kernel, and the black walnut wood is excellent for making rare and expensive furniture.
+The Hall's Hardy almond tree grows well in most central Utah locations, and the almond tree nuts ripen in the fall.